 Accumulated Depreciation Journal Entry Meaning

 An accumulated depreciation journal entry is the journal entry passed by the company at the end of the year.
-It is done to adjust the book values of the different capital assets of the company and adding the depreciation expense of the current year to the accumulated depreciation account where the depreciation expenses account will be debited.
-The accumulated depreciation account will be credited in the books of accounts of the company.
+It is done to adjust the book values of the different capital assets of the company and add the depreciation expense of the current year to the accumulated depreciation account, where the depreciation expenses account will be debited.
+The accumulated depreciation account will be credited to the company's books of accounts.

 Recording Journal Entry of Accumulated Depreciation

 At the end of every year, fixed assets of the company are depreciated by charging the depreciation expenses.
 This depreciation expense adds the balance of the accumulated depreciation account.
-It does not directly credit the cost of the respective asset because, as per the requirement of the accounting standards, companies require to show the cost as well as the related accumulated depreciation of the fixed asset in the financial statements of the company.
+It does not directly credit the cost of the respective asset because, as per the requirement of the accounting standards, companies are required to show the cost and the related accumulated depreciation of the fixed asset in the financial statements of the company.

-To record such depreciation on the fixed assets in the books of accounts of the company, depreciation expenses account is debited, and the accumulated depreciation account is credited.
+The depreciation expenses account is debited, and the accumulated depreciation account is credited to record such depreciation on the fixed assets in the company's books of accounts.
 The entry to record accumulated depreciation is as below:

 Particulars | Dr ($) | Cr ($) |